-Petrol diesel price today: Check fuel rates in Delhi, Mumbai, Bengaluru and other cities
+Petrol Diesel Price Today: Check fuel rates in Delhi, Mumbai, Bengaluru and other cities

-Petrol-Diesel Today: Prices of petrol and diesel remained unchanged across the nation for the 59th straight day on Wednesday, July 20, 2022.
+Petrol Rate Today, Diesel Rate Today: Petrol and diesel prices remained unchanged across the country for the 61st consecutive day on Friday, July 22, 2022.

-Petrol and diesel prices in Maharashtra were changed last week after the state government’s announcement to reduce the value added tax (VAT) on petrol and diesel by Rs 5 per litre and 3 per litre, respectively.
-As a result, petrol and diesel prices got reduced the next day, by Rs 5.04 per litre and Rs 3.01 per litre, respectively, in Mumbai.
+Petrol and diesel prices in Maharashtra were changed last week, following the state government’s announcement to reduce the value added tax (VAT) on petrol and diesel, by Rs 5 and Rs 3, respectively.
+As a result, the next day, petrol and diesel prices were cut by Rs 5.04 and Rs 3.01 per litre, respectively, in Mumbai.

-In India, petrol and diesel prices vary from state to state, depending on the local taxes (VAT) and freight charges.
-Additionally, the Centre levies excise duty on the two automobile fuels.
+Petrol and diesel rates vary from state to state, depending on the local taxes (VAT) and freight charges.
+Additionally, the two motor fuels are subject to excise duty imposed by the Centre.

 Subscriber Only Stories

-Generally, the oil marketing companies alter the fuel prices on a daily basis, depending on the average price of benchmark fuel over the previous 15 days in the international market and foreign exchange rates.
+The oil marketing companies (OMCs) usually alter petrol and diesel rates on a daily basis, depending on the benchmark fuel’s average price over the previous 15 days in the international market, as well as foreign exchange rates.

-The Centre on Wednesday scrapped the export duty of Rs 6 per litre on petrol and reduced the same on ATF by Rs 2 per litre, bringing it down to Rs 4 per litre.
-The finance ministry notification also announced the reduction of export duty on diesel by Rs 2 per litre to Rs 11 per litre.
-Furthermore, the additional cess of Rs 23,250 per tonne on domestically produced crude oil has been reduced to Rs 17,000 per tonne.
+On Wednesday, the Centre reduced the export duty on ATF by two rupees per litre, to Rs 4, and scrapped the Rs 6 per litre export duty on petrol.
+Besides this, the government also reduced the export duty on diesel by Rs 2 to Rs 11 per litre.
+Also, the additional cess on domestically produced crude oil, which was earlier Rs 23,250 per tonne, was reduced to Rs 17,000 per tonne.

 |City